Ryan Jay Friedman

 - BA, University of Notre Dame, 1998

-Ryan Jay Friedman is professor of English and the director of the Film Studies Program.
-He specializes in early African American film and the racial politics of classical Hollywood, while teaching courses and writing on a range of other topics, including African American literature, film theory and American film’s social histories.
+Ryan Friedman specializes in early African American film and the racial politics of classical Hollywood, while teaching courses and writing on a number of other topics, including African American literature, film theory and American film’s social histories.

 Selected Publications